Table of Contents

 Quetiapine works by evening out the levels of dopamine and serotonin in the brain, helping to reduce hallucinations, delusions, and unwanted thoughts.
 It can also help stabilize severe mood swings and reduce anxiety levels.
 Improved mood, sleep, and appetite are some of the positive outcomes of using this medication.1, 2

-What Class of Drugs Does Quetiapine Belong To?
+What Classes of Drugs Does Quetiapine Belong To?

 The class of drugs that quetiapine belongs to is called atypical antipsychotics, also known as second-generation antipsychotics.
 This class of drugs was developed to attempt to reduce the Parkinson’s-like symptoms that traditional antipsychotic medications often caused.
 Symptoms such as tremors, walking with a shuffling gait, mask-like facial expressions, and tardive dyskinesia (referred to as extrapyramidal symptoms or EPS) are significantly reduced when atypical antipsychotics are used.3Abilify and Risperdal are also examples of atypical antipsychotic medications.